lpedit-devs/lpedit/docs/_sphinx/ImportCsvFiles.rst

 Importing a CSV File
 ==========================

 Some practices when we carry out analyses simply do not feel reproducible or they lend themselves too easily to human error.
 Copy and paste for example.
-Taking two columns from a spreadsheet and makeing a new one is fairly easy, but would you make a mistake after 100 times?
+Taking two columns from a spreadsheet and making a new one is fairly easy, but would you make a mistake after 100 times?
 People have `lost their jobs <http://www.economist.com/node/21528593>`_ and worse because of carelessness in spreadsheet manipulation.

 So let the computer do it for you.